apereo/cas/docs/cas-server-documentation/_includes/metrics-configuration.md

 New Relic registry pushes metrics to New Relic periodically.
 To export metrics to New Relic, your API key and account id must be provided:

-{% include casproperties.html properties="management.metrics.export.newrelic" %}
+{% include casproperties.html thirdPartyStartsWith="management.metrics.export.newrelic" %}

 ### Prometheus